essif-lab/framework/doc-sources/terminology/essifLab/legal-system.md

 type: concept
 typeid: legal-system
 stage: draft
-hoverText: "a system in which rules are defined, and mechanisms for their enforcement and conflict resolution are (implicitly or explicitly) specified."
+hoverText: "Legal-system: a system in which rules are defined, and mechanisms for their enforcement and conflict resolution are (implicitly or explicitly) specified."
 ---

 ## Short Description